Kahanalon/Weather-app/README.md

 # Weather app
-Search the weather by city anywhere in the world!/n uses requests http from an api, basic tkinter visuals
+Search the weather by city anywhere in the world!

+uses requests http from an api, basic tkinter visuals